Click to review the final PEIS

 Protection Takes Planning

 The District is considering developing a Lower Green River Corridor Flood Hazard Management Plan that would guide future investments to reduce flood risks over the next 30-50 years.
-To inform the plan, a draft programmatic environmental impact statement (PEIS) was prepared.
-The study analyzes three different approaches (called alternatives) to reducing flood risks in the Lower Green River Corridor while providing other important benefits:
+To inform the plan, a programmatic environmental impact statement (PEIS) under the State Environmental Protection Act was prepared.
+A PEIS takes a comprehensive approach to analyzing the impacts, benefits, and costs of planning-level decisions that affect a large area.

 Input is Important